Integral representation of random variables with respect to Gaussian processes: Auxiliary facts

-provided $u\in[T-\delta,T)$, where the integral can be understood as a generalised Lebesgue-Stieltes integral or as a F\"{o}llmer integral. \end{thm} \begin{rmk} In the original paper \cite{s-v2} the authors considered only convex functions.
-However, by examining the proof it is evident that the result holds also for functions of locally bounded variation. \end{rmk} Furthermore, we make the following assumption for small ball probabilities.
-The examples are discussed in the next subsection. \begin{Assumption} There exists a constant $C,\delta,\Delta>0$ such that for every $s,t\in[T-\delta,T]$ satisfying $s<t$ and $|t-s|\leq\Delta$ it holds
+provided $u\in[T-\delta,T)$, where the integral can be understood as a generalised Lebesgue--Stieltes integral or as F\"{o}llmer integral. \end{them}

+\begin{rmk} In the original paper \cite{s-v2}, the authors considered only convex functions.
+However, by examining the proof it is evident that the result holds also for functions of locally bounded variation. \end{rmk}

+Furthermore, we make the following assumption for small ball probabilities.
+The examples are discussed in the next subsection.